hyriver/async-retriever/README.rst

 --------

 AsyncRetriever has only one purpose; asynchronously sending requests and retrieving responses as text, binary, or json objects.
-At the expense of two additional dependencies, ``aiohttp_client_cache`` and ``aiosqlite``, it uses persistent caching to speedup the retrieval even further which we highly recommend.
+It uses persistent caching to speedup the retrieval even further.

 Please note that since this project is in early development stages, while the provided functionalities should be stable, changes in APIs are possible in new releases.
 But we